jasonbarone/membership-app-block-list/README.md

 ## Project Overview
 Quite a few business owners, entrepreneurs, designers, developers and site builders have a need for membership-based functionality on their web projects.

 As platforms like [Squarespace](http://squarespace.com) grow, companies are developing solutions that try to add membership login and authentication to these platforms.
-The problem is most of them are merely a JavaScript pop-up added to your website that is totally unsecure and falsely claiming to add membership, login and other features.
+The problem is most of them are merely a JavaScript pop-up added to the website, while the underlying content is public.
+My issue with this behavior is that users don't fully understand what's going with their content and they **assume** it's securely protected through their Membership app.
+They're putting all sorts of private information underneath these simple JavaScript overlays.
+Content like paid products and exclusive material is common, but private documents and usernames/passwords can be found too.

-To prove how unsecure your content is when using these apps, subscribe to the list below using AdBlock.
+In my opinion, these Membership apps **should not be promoting their usage** given the very nature of them being security apps.
+In an effort to demonstrate the state of some of these apps simply subscribe to the list below using AdBlock.